 The Palawan area of the Philippines is the nicest, most natural, safe and devoid-of-typhoons area in the country.
 And the Puerto Princesa > El Nido > Coron to Manila corridor is rapidly growing as a favourite tourist route.

 After that you can continue on to Coron, see some more sites along the way, including some of the most popular lagoons to see around Coron.
-If you are on a tight budget and cannot join a boat tour, you can check out the public ferries and save on inexpensive accommodation available in the Linapacan area.
+If you are on a tight budget and cannot join a boat tour, you can check out the public ferries and save on inexpensive accommodation available in the Linapacan area, or take less expensive local day tours.
 Or get totally off the beaten path and visit our little nature camp on a small, nearby island.

 If you plan to stay longer, visa extensions are really easy in this country.

 As explained on the Manila page, if you are limited for time, best to just move on straight to paradise and enjoy your vacation on the beach.
 If you do have time, the page has some suggestions where you can stay and what to do.

 Fly to Puerto Princesa, although you can also take a long ferry there.
 Hopefully your plane will land by 6pm so that can go directly to one of the two travel agencies located to the left as you leave the building.
 There you can book a van which will pick you up the next morning to take you to the Underground River Tour (in Sabang, below), designated as one of the seven wonders of the world.

 If on the other hand you’d like a private tour or a more native experience, you can try my friend Joseph.

 As explained on the Princesa page above (where you will also find info on vans and buses, or to book the river tour in advance), not so much to see there, so one night should be plenty.